bedrocklinux/bedrocklinux-website/markdown/index.md

 All at the same time and working together mostly as though they were packaged for the same distribution.

+## {id="avoid-linux-5.12.3"} Apparent FUSE bug in Linux 5.12.3 and up
+<small>2021-05-14</small>

+The aforementioned Arch Linux kernel issue was traced to a narrow window of Linux kernel commits.
+This cannot be cleanly worked around in Bedrock's code.
+Bedrock Linux users should avoid Linux 5.12.3 and up from all distros until a kernel fix is in place.

 ## {id="arch-kernel-missing-crossfs"} Arch Linux kernel results in missing crossfs entries
 <small>2021-05-14</small>